Chronograph data: what to record and why

 A 10-shot sample of muzzle velocities is not a population.
 It’s a tiny sample of a much larger distribution.
 Higher-order statistics like kurtosis and skewness require a real sample size to be meaningful — hundreds of shots, not tens.
 Recording them for a 10-shot load development session is recording numbers that look precise without being informative.

-Stick with the basics.
-Mean, SD, ES, sample size.
+HandloaderPro deliberately doesn’t compute those.
+Stick with mean, SD, ES, sample size.
 They are the numbers that handloaders have used for fifty years to evaluate loads.
 They are still the numbers worth keeping.

 How chronograph data ties into the rest of the session